 Blues & Spirituals / Hymn Hustler

-Blues & Spirituals, released in April 2001 as the Rev’s first official full-length album, was primarily recorded at M&I studios in NYC, where the Rev was working as a studio assistant helping to record albums with legends like Houston Person, Mark Murphy, and Ernie Andrews, and receiving free studio time for himself in return.
+Blues & Spirituals, released in April 2001 as the Rev’s first official full-length album, was primarily recorded at M&I studios in NYC, where the Rev was working as a studio assistant.
+He helped to record albums with jazz legends like Houston Person, Mark Murphy, and Ernie Andrews and received free studio time for himself in return.
 With just guitar, vocals and a few harmonica overdubs the Rev shows us a man in search of his true troubadour voice through covering traditional spirituals, jazz standards, rock classics, and creating some heartfelt expressions of original blue-eyed soul.

 Back when tigers used to smoke the Rev regularly haunted the front room of Tobacco Road in New York City with a solo set of music almost every Sunday afternoon at 4:20pm.
 Here during these unsung days he was able to hone his craft and performed many of the songs that appear on the albums, ‘Blues & Spirituals’ and, ‘Hymn Hustler.”
 Like a cross between a sacred psychedelic clown and a serious storefront preacher, the Rev stared down mortality and courted redemption with rhythm and melody.
 Sitting on his amplifier in the corner of that hippie hangout, his acoustic guitar and voice echoed blessings for that internationally known little counterculture musical mecca in the heart of Hell’s Kitchen.
 Tuning into the timeless with just a song sometimes the spirit would descend and it was as if the Rev and his audience would levitate right off the earth.